Making meningitis a health priority

 Image: MRF raises awareness of the need for action in the media.

-Working with Wilton Park, MRF bought together meningitis experts, civil society, global health organisations, academics and people affected by the disease from around the globe, to develop a plan.
-As a charity providing support, we hear from families who live with the consequences of meningitis every day and we amplified their voice to drive change.
+The World Health Organisation, MRF, experts, civil society, global health organisations, academics and people affected by the disease from around the globe, met to discuss strengthening progress against meningitis.
+As a charity providing support, we hear from families who live with the consequences of meningitis every day and we amplified their voice too.

 At the end of the meeting, the World Health Organization (WHO) committed to taking action that would help to: